-As shown in Figure 1.2, the Summary File does not contain any of the metadata that is included in the published table.
-Rather, the file only contains the geographic identifiers, estimates, and MOEs, all of which are separated by pipes (i.e., vertical bar symbols).
+As conveyed in Figure 1.2, the Summary File does not contain any of the metadata included in the published table.
+Rather, the file only contains the geographic identifiers, estimates, and MOEs that are separated by pipes (i.e., vertical bar symbols).